wp-plugins/dvk-social-sharing/readme.txt

 = Can I display the sharing buttons using a shortcode? =

-Yes, you can use the following shortcode.
+Yes, you can use the following shortcode (eg. inside posts or pages).

 `
 [dvk_social_sharing]